 Gold rates in India track international gold prices.
 So, when gold prices go up in the international markets they go up in Indian cities.

 But, the problem is that gold rates in Indian cities differ from each other.
 Gold rates in Indian cities like Delhi, Mumbai, Kerala and Chennai differ.
-If you have noticed gold rates in Mumbai and Delhi are lower than that in Chennai.
+If you have noticed gold rates in Mumbai and Delhi are higher than that in Chennai.

 Each state levies different local taxes.
 This is one reason there is difference in the gold prices in Mumbai with Delhi.
 It is hoped with the Goods and Services Tax (GST) coming into play there will be a uniform tax and hence gold price differences in various cities would be eliminated.
 Read What is GST or Goods and Services Tax?